phase2/particle/README.md

 ## Provides

+- Drupal theme and Pattern Lab app
 - Strict [Atomic Design](http://atomicdesign.bradfrost.com/) component structure
 - Webpack bundling of all CSS, javascript, font, and static image assets for multiple targets (Drupal theme and Pattern Lab)
 - Webpack Dev Server for local hosting and auto asset injection into Pattern Lab and Drupal
-- Auto namespace addition into Drupal theme and Pattern Lab (for no-effort `@atoms/thing.twig`)
+- Auto namespace addition into Drupal theme and Pattern Lab.
+Basically, `@atoms/thing.twig` means the same thing to Drupal theme and Pattern Lab
 - Iconfont auto-generation
 - Bootstrap 4 integration, used for all starting example components
 - Auto-linting against the AirBnB javascript styleguide and sane Sass standards
+- All Webpack and Gulp files are fully configurable

 ## Structure

-The following are the most important items at the root level:
+The following are significant items at the root level:

     # ./
     .
     ├── apps                           # Things that use the compiled design system.
-Drupal theme & PL ├── dist                         # Bundled output: CSS, javascript, images, PL artifacts ├── source                       # The design system.
+Drupal theme & PL ├── dist                           # Bundled output: CSS, js, images, app artifacts (like PL html) ├── source                         # The design system.
 All assets compiled to dist/ ├── tools                          # Gulp plugins and node tools ├── gulpfile.js                    # Defines the few tasks required in the workflow ├── webpack.drupal.config.js       # Entry point for the Drupal theme bundle ├── webpack.pl.config.js           # Entry point for the Pattern Lab bundle ├── webpack.shared.config.js       # Shared bundle configuration for all entry points └── ...                            # Mostly just config

 `source/` holds all assets for the design system and looks like this: